Stability of the de-Sitter universe: One-loop nonlocal $f(R)$ gravity: One-loop effective action and quantum stability condition in the nonlocal gravity

 \subsection{Quantum stability analysis}

-It is interesting to investigate the region where curvature is small, as otherwise the classical theory is effectively reduced to Einstein's gravity.
+It is interesting to investigate the region where curvature is small.
 Furthermore, when curvature is minimal, one may disregard higher powers of curvature in the one-loop effective action, assuming that logarithmic terms play a dominant role.
-We have the Lagrangian's quantum correction incorporating the Coleman-Weinberg, namely \be \ee where $c_1$ and $c_2$ are constant.
+We have the Lagrangian's one-loop correction with the Coleman-Weinberg quantum correction, namely \be \ee where $c_1$ and $c_2$ are constant.
 We can clearly see from the modified effective Lagrangian density that the GFC and CSC remain unchanged under quantum correction since the quantum corrected action resides within the framework of the classical action.
 However, we aim to analyze whether the QSC is consistent with the CSC.
 Equation \eqref{38} serves as a tool for examining QSC with respect to arbitrary perturbations.
 In this scenario, it is necessary for the operator's eigenvalue to remain non-negative, thereby imposing constraints on the model parameters.
 In the Appendix A, we derive the eigenvalues of different fluctuation operators.
 Specifically, the minimum eigenvalues of the Laplacian operators $-\Box_{(0)}$, $-\Box_{(1)}$, and $-\Box_{(2)}$, which correspond to scalar, vector, and tensor fields, are 0, $\frac{R}{4}$, and $\frac{2R}{3}$, respectively.
 Since the minimum eigenvalues of both tensor and vector operators are non-negative, the focus of the QSC shifts towards the examination of scalar modes.
-This is equivalent to demanding non-negativity of the roots of the scalar operator, which yield \be \1\{ \2. \ee It can be demonstrated that this condition is equivalent to $f^{(0)}_{RR}-\phi_0F^{(0)}_{RR}<0$, which consistent with the conclusion presented in the third section.
+This is equivalent to demanding non-negativity of the roots of the scalar operator, which yield \be \1\{ \2. \ee It can be demonstrated that this condition is not equivalent to $f^{(0)}_{RR}-\phi_0F^{(0)}_{RR}<0$, which inconsistent with the conclusion presented in the third section.
 Specifically, when $\phi_0 = F(R_0) = 0$, this result reverts to the stability condition of the $f(R)$ model.